 Add To Favorites

-Research information about the immigrants from cities in Europe who came to the Wampanoag village of Patuxet, Massachusetts in 1620.
-You will find that the clothing they brought with them was mostly wool and linen, with some leather.
+Invite students research information about the immigrants from cities in Europe who came to the Wampanoag village of Patuxet, Massachusetts in 1620.
+The clothing they brought with them was mostly wool and linen, with some leather.
 These immigrants wore reds, yellows, purples, and greens, as well as blacks and grays.
 Their hats were simple, with no buckles or bows.
 Men's hats were usually felt, shaped like an angular bell.
 The women's hats, called coifs, were gathered circles of linen, which covered their hair.
 Once students have completed their research, they will be making replicas of the hats.

-To create a replica of an authentic Plymouth colonist man's hat with paper maché, tear several long strips of recycled newspaper.
+To create a replica of an authentic Plymouth colonist man's hat with paper maché, students tear several long strips of recycled newspaper.
 Students also cover their work areas with more recycled newspaper.
 Mix equal amounts of Crayola® School Glue and water in a recycled container.

-Paint both hats with Crayola Tempera Paints and Paint Brushes.
+Students paint both hats with Crayola Tempera Paints.
 Dry.

-In an attempt to re-enact understanding of life in 17th-centure Massachusetts, students will collect appropriate props and wear their Proud Pilgrim Hats.
+In an attempt to re-enact understanding of life in 17th-century Massachusetts, students collect appropriate props and wear their Proud Pilgrim Hats during presentations.